-Along with the equity coach's weekly continued food distribution outreach, they held two face-to-face community meetings, one at the Free Center in Middletown and another at The Mansion in Hartford, where residents were asked to share their needs and ideas as well as examples of programs that have or have not worked.
+Along with the equity coach's weekly continued food distribution outreach, they held two face-to-face community meetings were held, one at the Free Center in Middletown and another at The Mansion in Hartford.
+Residents were asked to share their needs and ideas as well as examples of programs that have or have not worked.